HappyFunCorp/nfct/HOWTO.md

     }
 }
 ```
-Obviously other encryption implementations exist, but the above is simple, efficient, and secure.
+Other encryption implementations exist, of course, but the above is simple, efficient, and secure.

 ### Calling the Blockchain

 Let's turn our attention briefly to the JavaScript which orchestrates this all -- in our case, the `test.js` contract.
-It will deploy the CodeCaller contract; encrypt the new committed code; then pass that encrypted blob to the CodeCaller.
-To do so it uses the [ethers](https://docs.ethers.io/v5/) library that Hardhat makes available (`ethers` is to `web3` as `hardhat` is to `truffle`).
+It will deploy the CodeCaller contract; encrypt the code we wish to commit; then pass that encrypted blob to the CodeCaller, all with the [ethers](https://docs.ethers.io/v5/) library that Hardhat makes available. (`ethers.js` is to `web3.js` as `hardhat` is to `truffle`).

 ```
 const { ethers } = require("hardhat");